Minter blockchain

 Type: 0x02

-Transaction for selling one coin (owned by sender) in favour of another coin in a system.
+Transaction for selling one coin (owned by sender) for another coin.

 Data field contents: